 All responses of 1-2 (of a scale of 1-5 where 5 is most respectful) are triggered to be sent to: The Associate Dean for Medical Education and Assessment, the Associate Dean for Student Affairs and the Associate Dean for Clinical Medical Education.
-These are further investigated by reviewing prior evaluatons, providing feedback via the departments and making sure the feedback is directed to the individual, of named.
+These are further investigated by several means including, but not limited to: reviewing prior evaluations, providing feedback via the departments and assistant deans, and making sure the feedback is directed to the individual (if named).